+Can you even begin to compare quartz and laminate countertops?
+If this seems like a stretch, you may be thinking of the laminate of years past, with its boring colors and limited finish options.
 However, the formerly huge gap between quartz and laminate is narrowing all the time.
 Premium laminates are racing to catch up to quartz's wide customer acceptance and market share.
-Homeowners who once flocked to quartz (if their wallet was fat enough) find themselves considering laminate.
+Homeowners who once might have flocked to quartz (if they could afford it) may find themselves also taking a second look at laminate.

 - Veining: The distinctive veining and crystalline structure found in marble and travertine are better represented in laminate than in quartz.
 Premium laminates can "roll" the veins over the edge of the countertop as if showing a cross-section of natural stone.

 - Solid colors: Quartz comes in a limited range of solid colors and a wider range of flecked colors.
 Laminate can be found in a much broader range of solid colors, from pastels and soft whites to vibrant oranges and rich grays and blacks.

 Laminate is the clear winner on price.
 Wilsonart, a major manufacturer of both quartz and laminate surfaces, estimaties that quartz counters can cost $95 to $105 per square foot, while laminate ranges from $8 to $20 per square foot.

 Quartz and Laminate Durability

 Both materials are generally durable and highly stain-resistant, and neither needs to be sealed, like natural stone does.

 Quartz is highly abrasion-resistant, under normal conditions, while laminate's top-most "wear layer" has long been its Achille's heel.
 This can be a problem since sharp objects such as knives feature prominently in kitchens.